Criteria for Propsal Evaluation and Decision Making:

-- Are there important resource implications related to teaching this course (e.g., unreasonable staffing, library or lab expenditures)?
+- Arethe resource implications related to teaching this course reasonable (e.g. Library or Lab Expenditures)?

 - Is the course a creative use of the interim term?

-- Does the course serve broader college goals?
+- Does the course serve broader college strategic or missional goals (e.g. FEN, environmental/economic sustainability, relationship with another institution, etc.)?

 - If off campus, does the itinerary makes sense?